 Loss-making Nordic carmaker Saab's fight for survival moved up a gear on Friday as the General Motors unit won protection from creditors while it tries to find a new partner and raise fresh funds.

-GM, which itself faces mountainous debts and a future that hangs in the balance, refuses to continue funding Saab's losses.
-In a plan submitted to the U.S. Treasury this week, GM said the Swedish firm would become an independent business as of January 1, 2010.
+GM, itself facing mountainous debts and an uncertain future, refuses to continue funding Saab's losses.
+In a plan submitted to the U.S. Treasury this week, GM said the Swedish firm would become an independent business as of January 1, 2010..

-Saab said it made a loss of about 3 billion crowns ($340 million) in 2008, according to documents filed with the Swedish court that granted the company a stay of execution.
+Saab said it lost about 3 billion crowns ($340 million) in 2008, according to documents filed with the Swedish court that granted the company a stay of execution.
 It expects a similar loss this year, blaming slack demand, aging products, overcapacity and high costs.

 Any restructuring would need the approval of Saab's creditors, who will meet on April 6.

 In its court filing, Saab said GM has said it would not fund further the projected losses, but would provide liquidity while the company restructures.
 It was not immediately clear whether GM would cover this year's projected loss.